lvkxsz/strava-api-activities/README.md

-# strava-api-gcp
+# About

-Python functions to extract Strava athlete activities from [Strava API](https://developers.strava.com/) and output to Google Cloud Storage.
+Python functions to extract Strava athlete activities from [Strava API](https://developers.strava.com/), upload them to Google Cloud Storage for ingestion into BigQuery, and produce simple visualisations.
-Functions are intended for use with individual Strava accounts and for deployment on GCP Cloud Functions.
+Functions are intended for use with individual Strava accounts and are ready deployment on GCP Cloud Functions.

-## Configuration
+# Deploying strava_bq_etl.py

 ```mermaid
 graph LR;